amalon/tectonic-puzzle/docs/development.md

 Model Configuration
 -------------------

+The model is generated using the "1.
+Parts generation" scene.
+Other scenes are used for rendering thumbnails, and images for the guide document.

 The "Configuration" collection contains a "Model Configuration" object, with the following custom properties which control the generation of the models.